1940 Republican Party presidential primaries: Pre-campaign maneuvering

 As the presidential field shaped up, Republican candidates were largely focused on opposition to President Roosevelt's involvement in European affairs.
 Among the leaders in their cause was Robert A. Taft, the newly elected Senator from Ohio and the son of a former president himself.
 Though Taft struggled to develop a popular following equal to that of Dewey's, he was positioned as a natural heir to his father's conservative, Midwestern base.
 Arriving in Washington as a young member of a party lacking in leaders, Taft was immediately lauded as a presidential contender.

 Meanwhile, Dewey set to work expanding and strengthening the New York Republican Party and continued in his role as Manhattan District Attorney.
 His conviction of Tammany Hall leader James Joseph Hines won him further national praise, especially from Republicans eager to tie Hines to the Roosevelt administration.
-A Gallup poll following the verdict showed him with a majority of the Republican vote (well ahead of Taft and Senator Arthur Vandenburg) and leading President Roosevelt, 58–42.
+A Gallup poll following the verdict showed him with a majority of the Republican vote (well ahead of Taft and Senator Arthur Vandenberg) and leading President Roosevelt, 58–42.
 In December, he delivered an anti-New Deal speech to a capacity crowd in Minneapolis.

 As Dewey resolved to seek the presidency, he made overtures to the conservative wing of the national party, including former President Herbert Hoover.
 These efforts simultaneously alienated New York County party chair Kenneth F. Simpson, an avowed liberal Dewey ally and Hoover critic; instead of supporting Dewey's campaign, Simpson joined with Russell Davenport to support a Democratic businessman for the nomination: Wendell Willkie, president of a utilities holding company and an eloquent critic of the New Deal.

 From the start, Dewey engaged in a popular campaign designed to secure the nomination through a show of overwhelming support in the primary elections, whereas Taft and Vandenberg (who avoided making any formal commitment to running) pursued victory through the backroom convention and caucus processes.